DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 The `primalMinResTol` parameter is the residual convergence tolerance for the primal solver (DASimpleFoam).

 The `primalBC` dictionary defines the boundary conditions for primal solution.
 Note that if primalBC is defined, it will overwrite the values defined in the `0` folder.
-Here we need to provie the variable name, patch name, and value to set for each variable.
+Here we need to provie the variable name, patch names, and value to set for each variable.
 If `primalBC` is left blank, we will use the BCs defined in the `0` folder.

 The `objFunc` dictionary defines the objective functions.
 Taking `CD` as an example, we need to give a name to the objective function, e.g., `CD` or any other prefered name, and the information for each part of the objective function.
 Most of the time, the objective has only one part (in this case `part1`), but one can also combine two parts of objectives, e.g., we can define a new objective that is the sum of force and moment.
 For each part, we need to define the type of obejective (e.g., `force`, `moment`; we need to use the reserved type names), how to select the discrete mesh faces to compute the objective (e.g., we select them from the name of a patch `patchToFace`), and the name of the patch (wing) for `patchToFace`.
 Since it is a force objective, we need to project the force vector to a specific direction.
 Here we defines that `CD` is the force that is parallel to the flow direction (`parallelToFlow`).
 Alternative, we can also use `fixedDirection` and provide a `direction` key for force, i.e., `"directionMode": "fixedDirection", "direction": [1.0, 0.0, 0.0]`.
 Since we select `parallelToFlow`, we need to prescribe the name of angle of attack design variable to determine the flow direction.
 Here `alpha` will be defined later in: `DVGeo.addGeoDVGlobal("alpha", [alpha0], alpha, lower=-10.0, upper=10.0, scale=1.0)`.
 NOTE: if no alpha is added in DVGeo.addGeoDVGlobal, we can NOT use `parallelToFlow`.
 For this case, we have to use `"directionMode": "fixedDirection"` instead.
 The `scale` parameter is scaling factor for this obejctive `CD`, i.e., CD = force / (0.5 * U0 * U0 * A0).
 Finally, if `addToAdjoint` is `True`, the adjoint solver will compute the derivative for this objective.
 Otherwise, it will only calculate the objective value and print it to screen when solving the primal, no adjoint will be computed for this objective.
 The definition of `CL` is similar to `CD` except that we use `normalToFlow` for `directionMode`.